Skinned Knuckles

 - Table of Tune-Up and Service Specifications – 1927 – 1931

 (Covering All Makes.
-From the Spring 1931 Chilton Multi-Guide) - Clearance Standards for Checking Parts – (Tolerances, for general use when manufacturer specs are not available for all dimensioned assemblies.
+From the Spring 1931 Chilton Multi-Guide) - Clearance Standards for Checking Parts – (Tolerances, for general use when manufacturer specs are not available for dimensioned assemblies.

 Diagnostic and Troubleshooting Techniques